OfficiallyM/BetterRadio/README.md

 - Browse for radio stations to play or manually enter a valid stream URL
 - Saves your stations for easy access

+*Note: Currently only supports MP3/MPEG streams - AAC/AAC+ support is planned*

 ## Planned features
 - Complete rework of custom radio to remove stuttering
+- - Support for more radio codecs